The 10 Members Of The “True” Python Family

 Source: public domain

 Africa’s rarest python.
-This is the ball python’s closest relative, but with far narrower territory.
-Anchieta’s python sticks to Namibia and Angola and doesn’t overlap with the ball python at all.
-They average at just 1.2 metres, with a maximum of 1.8m.
+This is the ball python’s closest relative, but with a far narrower territory.
+Anchieta’s python lives exclusively in Namibia and Angola, and doesn’t overlap with the ball python at all.
+They average at just 1.2 metres, with a maximum length of 1.8 metres.
 This species is reddish brown or dark brown, contrasting against creamy white, jagged stripes.
 A thick head and pale underside are another two special features.

-Anchieta’s python has a varied diet of mammals and birds, and in captivity. they’re particularly fond of sparrows.
+Anchieta’s python has a varied diet of mammals and birds, and in captivity, they’re said to be particularly fond of sparrows.
 Opinions differ on how common Anchieta’s python is within its territory.
-Some say that they’re easier to find than African rock pythons, while others laugh and say it’s an impossible task.
+Some say they’re easier to find than African rock pythons, while others laugh and say that it’s an impossible task.

 10 Myanmar short-tailed python